More about: 14 Things to Do in Harlem NYC

 4. Visit the Cotton Club

-Following this line of music tourism you must make a mandatory stop at 656 125th Street, the Cotton Club.
-This legendary jazz club opens its doors every Monday and Saturday at 8 pm.
-Here you can order dinner and drinks while enjoying a jazz or blues performance.
-It also has a Brunch & Gospel option on Saturdays and Sundays, from 12 to 2:30 pm.
+Continuing with this musical tour, you must make a mandatory stop at 656 125th Street, the Cotton Club.
+This legendary jazz club opens its doors every Monday and Saturday at 8:00 PM.
+There, you can order dinner and drinks while enjoying a jazz or blues performance.
+There’s also a Brunch & Gospel option on Saturdays and Sundays from 12:00 PM to 2:30 PM.

-Although this is not the historic club, as the original building is gone, it retains the charm of the time when stars such as Duke Ellington, Cab Calloway, Slappy White, Chuck Jackson, Art Blakley and Count Basie performed.
-If you like this plan, I recommend you book a tour of jazz venues in Harlem.
+Although this isn’t the historic club—since the original building no longer exists—it retains the charm of the era when stars like Duke Ellington, Cab Calloway, Slappy White, Chuck Jackson, Art Blakey, and Count Basie performed there.
+If you like this idea, I recommend booking a tour of Harlem’s jazz venues.

 5. Don’t miss Columbia University

-From Central Harlem it is very easy to get to the Columbia University campus.
-In fact, there is some controversy between the boundaries that define one space and the other.
-If you are interested in educational tourism you can plan a time in your tour of Harlem to go to the University.
+It’s very easy to get to the Columbia University campus from Central Harlem.
+In fact, there’s some debate about where one area ends and the other begins.
+If you’re interested in educational tourism, you can plan a stop on your Harlem tour to visit the university.

-You will notice that the differences between the two areas are marked.
-You can also book a contrasts tour, which are quite popular.
+You’ll notice that the differences between the two areas are striking.
+You can also book a “contrasts” tour, which are quite popular.

-6. Activate all your senses with Harlem cuisine.
+6. Awaken all your senses with Harlem’s cuisine

-Harlem is known for its soul foodcuisine, with its references to Southern cooking.
-The fried chicken with waffles, the burgers and BBQ, the chocolate cake or the banana pudding.
-All delicious dishes that will make you feel at home and at affordable prices.
-Here are three recommendations of places to have the soul food experience in Harlem.
-Do not hesitate to book a guided tour of Harlem with food tastings and try the best dishes and if you prefer to eat in a specific place, I recommend several options:
+Harlem is known for its cuisine, soul food, with its roots in Southern cooking.
+Fried chicken with waffles, burgers and BBQ, chocolate cake, or banana pudding.
+All delicious dishes that will make you feel right at home, and at affordable prices.
+Here are three recommendations for places to enjoy the soul food experience in Harlem.
+Don’t hesitate to book a guided tour of Harlem with food tastings and try the best dishes, and if you prefer to eat at a specific spot, I recommend several options:

 Sylvia’s Restaurant

-Sylvia's Restaurant Sylvia's Restaurant, founded in 1962 by Sylvia Woods, "the queen of soul food".
-It is located on Malcom X Boulevard.
-This is probably the best known of Harlem's restaurants.
-It will soon be 60 years old and is still run by the Woods family.
+Sylvia’s Restaurant Sylvia’s Restaurant, founded in 1962 by Sylvia Woods, “the queen of soul food.”
+It’s located on Malcolm X Boulevard.
+This is probably the best-known restaurant in Harlem.
+It will soon celebrate its 60th anniversary and is still run by the Woods family.

 Amy Ruth’s